Have you ever thought about what it might be like to go by a different name?

 Maybe your name brings up bad memories or creates an unfortunate rhyme with something undesirable.
 Perhaps you just got married and took your spouse’s name.
 Or maybe it was a divorce.
 Or possibly you just want to change your name from something boring to something with more pizazz.

-Regardless of your reasoning, you should know that legal name changes aren’t exactly easy.
+Regardless of your reasoning, you should know the process for getting your name changed.
 And there are a few cases where your requests might get rejected.

 Reasons your name change may be rejected

 If you have a reasonable reason to change your name and it’s a reasonable name request, you’ll most likely get approved.
 But there are a few big no-nos in name changes that you’ll want to avoid.